shjh3117/UE_CelLit/README.md

 ## Specification
 - **Compatible Features**
   Lumen (supports both hardware and software ray tracing)
-  Virtual shadow maps (VSM)
+  Virtual shadow maps (Due to an inherent issue with VSM, when the light incidence angle is between 89 and 90 degrees, the shadow appears sliced.
+I was able to fix this by adjusting the ShadowBias appropriately, but it does not work well for large meshes.)
-  Physically Based Rendering (PBR)
+  Physically Based Rendering (Roughness, Metallic, Spacular, AO?)

 - **Incompatible Features**
   Shader Model 5 (SM5) and below
   Mobile
   Ray traced shadows

 ## Docs
 I'll make...

 ## Planned Features:
 Improved specular